-- The actuarial information contained in the 2018 financial statements of Brightsideco has been appropriately included in those statements. - The actuarial information used in the preparation of the 2018 financial statements of Brightsideco has been used appropriately. - Brightsideco is maintaining the solvency margin that applies under a condition imposed under section 21(2)(b), noting that the required margin is \$0.
+- The actuarial information contained in the 2019 financial statements of Brightsideco has been appropriately included in those statements. - The actuarial information used in the preparation of the 2019 financial statements of Brightsideco has been used appropriately. - Brightsideco is maintaining the solvency margin that applies under a condition imposed under section 21(2)(b), noting that the required margin is \$0.

-No limitations were placed on me in performing my review, and all data requested was provided.
+I am not aware of any limitations placed on me in performing my review, and all data requested was provided.
+This report is based on the audited accounts of Brightsideco for the year ending June 2019.